···

 The Harsh Inner Monologue

 Most people wouldn't say these things to someone they love.
-But the internal dialogue runs constantly.
+But directed inward, the words come fast and feel earned.

 The Constant Commentary

 It runs all day — evaluating, criticizing, comparing.
-Everything gets filtered through inner dialogue that finds the flaw.
-A meeting goes well and the thought comes: "you got lucky."
-A mistake happens and the message is: "of course you did."
-It's exhausting to have a narrator who hates you.
+A meeting goes well and the thought lands: "you got lucky."
+A mistake happens and the verdict is instant: "of course you did."
+It's exhausting to live with a narrator that treats every moment as evidence against you.

-Wanting to try something new brings the thought: "you'll fail."
-Considering speaking up triggers: "nobody wants to hear it."
-The negative self-talk doesn't just comment on what happened — it prevents things from happening at all.
+Wanting to try something new triggers: "you'll fail."
+Considering speaking up brings: "nobody wants to hear it."
+Psychologists call this anticipatory self-criticism, and it narrows your life without you realizing it — preventing things from happening at all.

 The pattern loves comparison.
-Their success proves failure.
-Their ease proves inadequacy.
-It takes everyone else's best and holds it against the worst — a rigged game no one can win.
+Their success proves your failure.
+Their ease proves your inadequacy.
+It takes everyone else's highlight reel and holds it against your raw footage — a rigged game where the outcome is decided before you start.

 Pre-Emptive Strike